 Approval of Company Name

-The first step for company registration is an application for a name.
+The first step for registering a company is an application for a name.
 Name applications normally take 3-5 working days to be examined.
 The Companies registrar may reject names identical or similar to existing companies or names that imply illegal activities.
 When certain names contain the words “insurance”, “banking”, “brokerage” and “trustees” require the consent of the Central Bank of Cyprus prior to their registration.

 Submission for registration